s-gerrity/pinwheel-project/README.md

 ###### 3. Up until which year should be included?

 #### Approaches & Trade Offs
 ###### I'm pleased the outputs are correct.
-With more time I would have added for the **form data** some testing with handling for edge cases especially for user input like misspelling and empty lists.
-For the **form PDFs** I would have added more tests in general with more error and completion messaging to the user.
+With more time, for the **form data** I would have added testing with handling for edge cases, especially for user input like misspelling and empty lists.
+For the **form PDFs** I would have added more tests in general with better detailed error and completion messaging to the user.

 #### Thank you so much for your time, I had a lot of fun working on this project!